layabox/layaair-doc/English/LayaAir_AS3/3D/examples/roleScriptControl/readme.md

 3. when the document is written, the advanced type of the 3D engine is being perfected, so the blocking in the scene is temporarily judged by the walking zone Collider and the ray detection mode.

-​      Art can be a role model making 3D scene in the walking area, as shown in Figure 2, are in use, not for rendering, but the code needed to add it to the mesh Collider, the position has a ray and a collision for collision detection by the role before, if the information is not without collision, role walk, collision with the role of information can walk.
+​      Art can be a character model making 3D scene in the walking area, as shown in Figure 2, are in use, not for rendering, but the code needed to add it to the mesh Collider, the position has a ray and a collision for collision detection by the character before, if the information is not without collision, character walk, collision with the character of information can walk.
 And, of course, you can also create a model in the non walkable region.

 ​     When the advanced land type function is perfect, the technical document will be introduced in detail, and recommend developers to use advanced ground type, better performance.